workergnome/walters-manuscripts-iiif/README.md

   bundle exec ruby iiif-ify.rb
 ```

 Please note that this will take some time.
-The IIIF_S3 library is not *nearly* as fast as I'd like, and the provided images are gratifingly huge.
+The IIIF_S3 library is not *nearly* as fast as I'd like, and the provided images are gratifyingly huge.
 Also note that running this script will by default upload content to Amazon S3, which costs money.
 Not much money, but it's not free.
 If you'd like to run this without that constraint, in the `iiif-ify.rb` file, in the configuration object, change the `upload_to_s3: true` line to `upload_to_s3: false`.

 ## Institutional Involvement